trentlarson/endorser-mobile/README.md

 - In package.json, update version
 - In src/utility/utility.ts: servers are endorser.ch, TEST_MODE is false
 - ios
-  - In ios/EndorserMobile/Info.plist, update CFBundleShortVersionString
+  - In ios/EndorserMobile/Info.plist, update CFBundleShortVersionString to match version in package.json
   - (Note that CFBundleVersion is done by fastlane beta.)
   - `cd ios; bundle exec fastlane beta; cd ..`
   - To create a new release: under App description under "Build" and to the right, click the red icon to remove that version, then add another version.